hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 And this exactly is prioritizing agility, in its most concise form: an org reduces their downstream org's execution cost multiplier by reducing the cost to integrate with and build on their own platform.

-Seen this way, **improved agility becomes the *the* force-multiplier for company-wide top-line growth**, the de facto lever non-product orgs can pull to enable product orgs.
+Seen this way, **improved agility becomes *the* force-multiplier for company-wide top-line growth**, the de facto lever non-product orgs can pull to enable product orgs.

 ### Prioritizing between stability, efficiency, and agility